better-internet/radworks-docs/docs/trouble-shooting.md

 `signed-refs` are the git references that peers advertise which they have also signed with their secret key.
-This means that when your peer receives `signed-refs` it attempts to verify the signature using the advertised [Device ID](device-id).
+This means that when your peer receives `signed-refs` it attempts to verify the signature using the advertised [Device ID][di].
 If this verification fails, then this project may be left in a broken state.

 #### Action